 There is an old saying that “if you can no longer do it, then write about it”!
 I have been flying aeroplanes from age 19 until aged 83, only then deciding not to renew my medical category when my last pilot licence became due for renewal at age 84.
 That’s 5 years ago, but for much longer than that, in the Aeronautical Society of Mauritius that I helped to found, I have been trying to back up the efforts of the education authorities to attract more secondary school students – girls and boys – into picking STEM subjects.
 In spite of the pandemic, which has delivered a heavy blow to aviation this year, the whole area of Aviation/Aeronautics/Astronautics will be an excellent job-provider in the future.
 I am hoping that my book WING TIPS, in describing an exciting and satisfying life, will help to motivate them.

-Captain Twomey is the PRO of the Aeronautical Society of Mauritius.
+Captain Twomey was the PRO of the Aeronautical Society of Mauritius.
 More information can be found on their website: https://aesm.mu